kelloggm/icse2020-verifying-object-construction-aec/case-studies/case-studies.md

 To compute lines of code, we used cloc.
 See the `count-loc.sh` script in each benchmark.

-To count the number of verified call sites, run the `count-verified-calls.sh` script for each benchmark.
-The number of verified calls is computed by running the Checker Framework in a special mode that prints every comparison it makes, and then counting in that output the number of times the receiver of a method called "build()" is checked against a non-trivial (that is, not top) @CalledMethods type.
+To count the number of call sites invoking an AutoValue or Lombok `build()` method, run the `count-verified-calls.sh` script for each benchmark.